-School of Computing, Edinburgh Napier University, Edinburgh, UK
+Edinburgh Napier University, UK

-Abstract

-Purpose - The purpose of this paper is an investigation of driving behaviour and impacts on emissions at two traffic junctions.
+Abstract: Purpose - An investigation of driving behaviour and impacts on emissions at two traffic junctions.

 Design/methodology/approach - A signalised junction and a roundabout in Edinburgh have been selected.
 An instrumented car has been used and a GPS to monitor driving activities as well as a gas analyser to monitor the vehicle's emissions during the evening peak hour.